Indoor Begonias : cultivation and care

 Root system

-Begonias have three main types of root systems: fibrous, tuberous, and rhizomatous.
+Begonias exhibit three main types of root systems: fibrous, tuberous, and rhizomatous.
 Rhizomatous begonias, like the Begonia rex ‘Escargot’, develop an underground system consisting of thick rhizomes that allow them to store reserves and produce new shoots.
-Tuberous begonias, like the Begonia tuberhybrida, have tubers, making them particularly suited to seasonal cycles of dormancy and growth.
-Finally, fibrous-rooted begonias, like the Begonia semperflorens, have fine and dense roots that easily adapt to various substrates.
+Tuberous begonias, such as the Begonia tuberhybrida, possess tubers, making them particularly suited to seasonal cycles of dormancy and growth.
+Finally, fibrous-rooted begonias, like the Begonia semperflorens, have fine and dense roots that adapt easily to various substrates.

 Foliage